sigscale/ocs/README.md

 Bases (MIB) supported including RADIUS and DIAMETER MIBs.

 #### Authentication & Authorization
-A NAS may use the RADIUS protocol to request authentication from the OCS (AAA server) for subscribers attempting access.
+A NAS may request authentication from the AAA server for subscribers attempting access.
 The OCS may authorize access and provide specific service authorization information (i.e. data rate, class, session expiry time).
+In a 3GPP context an external Home Subscriber Server (HSS) may provide AAA with or without proxy through SigScale AAA.

 #### Accounting
 A NAS may send accounting requests to the OCS (AAA server) at the end of